geneseframework/genese/src/complexity/README.md

 - WhileStatement

-Genese Complexity will consider all the other kinds of AST nodes as "basic" nodes.
-That means that every node of your AST which will be present in the JsonAst file will add a cognitive complexity corresponding to "basic" nodes, as "StringLiteral", "TrueKeyword", etc. If you want that some kinds of nodes not to increase complexity, you will be able to set a property "empty" to true in the corresponding AstNode.
+Genese Complexity will consider all the other kinds of AST nodes as "atomic" nodes.
+That means that every node of your AST which will be present in the JsonAst file will add a cognitive complexity corresponding to "atomic" nodes, as "StringLiteral", "TrueKeyword", etc. If you want that some kinds of nodes not to increase complexity, you will be able to set a property "empty" to true in the corresponding AstNode.

 #### 7.1.2 JsonAst specifications